tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

                | Load |
                +------+
 ~~~~
-{: #bottom-stack title="GISS or VPN label at bottom of label stack."}
+{: #bottom-stack title="GIS or VPN label at bottom of label stack."}

-> In some cases, the position of the GISS may not be at a fixed position
+> In some cases, the position of the GIS may not be at a fixed position
 in the MPLS label header.
-In this case, the GISS label can show up in any
+In this case, the GIS label can show up in any
 position in the MPLS label stack.
 To enable a transit router to identify
-the position of the GISS label, a special purpose label (ideally a base
+the position of the GIS label, a special purpose label (ideally a base
-special purpose label (bSPL)) can be used to indicate the presence of a GISS
+special purpose label (bSPL)) can be used to indicate the presence of a GIS
 in the MPLS label stack. {{?I-D.kompella-mpls-mspl4fa}}
 proposes a new bSPL called Forwarding Actions Identifier (FAI) that is assigned
 to alert of the presence of multiple actions and action data (including the
-presence of the GISS).
+presence of the GIS).
 The NRP ingress boundary node, in
-this case, imposes two labels: the FAI label and a forwarding actions label that includes the GISS
+this case, imposes two labels: the FAI label and a forwarding actions label that includes the GIS
 to identify the Slice-Flow Aggregate packets as shown in
 {{sli-sl}}.